 Performing seasonal maintenance ensures that lawnmowers and other landscape equipment operate as expected from year to year.
-With autumn approaching, Scott Mack, the senior training specialist on the Kohler Engines field service team, offers the following fall maintenance tips.
+With autumn approaching, specialists at Kohler Engines offer the following fall maintenance tips.

 Assess Your Fleet – Consider the age of your equipment and determine if you should look to repower equipment or plan new purchases for the next year.